 BATIS BOOKS

-Edinburgh publisher // named for a small bird found in southern Africa
+Edinburgh publisher named for a small bird found throughout southern Africa

 “An armful of good books a year” — Batis Books